-I am currently an Associate Professor (Reader) in International Political Economy in the Department of International Relations at the London School of Economics.
+I am currently Professor of International Political Economy in the Department of International Relations at the London School of Economics.
 At the LSE I am also a research associate of the Systemic Risk Centre.
 Previously, I served as director of the MSc. in International Political Economy programme.

-In 2013-2014 I hold a mid-career fellowship from the British Academy for Humanities and Social Science.
+In 2013-2014 I hold a Mid-Career Fellowship from the British Academy for the Humanities and Social Sciences.

 My research interests are in the international political economy of money and finance, specifically the political consequences of financial crises, sovereign wealth funds, financial globalisation, the International Monetary Fund, emerging markets, and economic norms and ideas.

 Before joining the LSE in 2005, I was an Assistant Professor in the Department of Political Science at Syracuse University and a Jean Monnet Postdoctoral Fellow in the Robert Schuman Centre for Advanced Studies at the European University Institute.
 I have also been a Visiting Professor in the Department of Political Science at the Institute for Advanced Studies in Vienna (Institut für Höhere Studien) and a Visiting Scholar in the Research Department of the International Monetary Fund.

 I have undertaken consultancy and advisory work for Oxford Analytica and for the World Association of Investment Promotion Agencies.
 I also have taught on executive education courses for the European Commission, the Council of the European Union, the Government of Spain's National Institute of Public Administration, the Royal College of Defence Studies, and TRIUM Global Executive MBA, among others.